stolostron/multicluster-observability-operator/examples/dashboards/oadp-dashboard/README.md

 &nbsp;

-- Mai metrics used in this dashboard
+- Main metrics used in this dashboard

 ```bash
 velero_backup_total